 These programs typically provide a combination of classroom training and lab work.
 Courses cover motorcycle technology as well as customer service skills.
 These programs may be designed to allow students to transfer their degree into a bachelor's degree program.
 Courses may include:

 - Electrical systems

 - Maintenance theory

 After graduating from an associate's degree program, individuals may be ready for entry-level work as a motorcycle mechanic.
 With experience and additional training, they may seek advancement as service managers and manufacturers' representatives, among other things.
 Some career options include:

 - Shop foreman

 - Service advisor

 - Technical education instructor

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for motorcycle mechanics was expected to increase 6% between 2012 and 2022, which is slower than the average of all other occupations (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment of motorcycle mechanics is expected to increase 6% between 2014 and 2024, which is average compared to all other occupations (www.bls.gov).
 This increase may be attributed to the growth in the amount of registered motorcycles, the BLS noted.
-According to the BLS, the mean annual wage for motorcycle mechanics was $35,400 in May 2013.
+According to the BLS, the mean annual wage for motorcycle mechanics was $36,240 in May 2015.

 Students who complete an motorcycle technician program may qualify for a litany of different jobs including motorcycle mechanic, sales associate or shop foreman, among others.
 Specifically, the job market for motorcycle mechanics is projected to grow by 6% from 2014-2024, so there will be an job opportunities for graduates.